PioMatKaz/lern-repo/README.md

 # Demo

-I,m learning how to create a repo
+I,m learning how to create a repo.